dijksterhuis/octatools/README.md

 - Find compatible audio files on the local file system for using in the Octatrack
 - Deduplicate project sample files with unique file names (content hash based)
 - Deduplicate all set sample files with unique file names (content hash based)
+- Clearing all patterns within a project (leaving parts alone)
+- Clearing all parts within a project (leaving patterns alone) ... is this even useful? o_O
+- Clearing all patterns within a bank (leaving parts alone)
+- Clearing all parts within a bank (leaving patterns alone) ... is this even useful? o_O

 ### Help Wanted
 - User guide / documentation